 Using technology from Cytori Therapeutics, the company offers a highly characterized cellular product that is administered via a robust protocol by a renowned medical team within a world-class facility.
 It is my opinion, that Okyanos is a company that is setting the standard for others practicing cellular therapy with adipose-derived stem and regenerative cells.

-Enjoy Part 2 of this interview.
+Enjoy this second half of the interview.
 If you haven’t read it yet, click here to view Part 1.

 Part 2 – Q&A with Matthew Feshbach, Co-Founder and CEO of Okyanos